 When temperatures rise in Amsterdam, the Vondelpark is the place to be.
 Located in the centre of the city, the entrance directly behind Leidseplein, the greens of the Vondelpark have turned into an paradise for travellers and local students.
 Dragging along fridges loaded with alcoholic beverages, stereo speakers and barbecues, the crowd have a genuine feast.

-After the owners of the park encountered serious financial problems and the park was in a terrible state, the Amsterdam council bought the Vondelpark.
-This was in 1953.
+3. The owners of the Vondelpark serious many financial problems and the park was in a terrible state.
+In 1953 the Amsterdam council bought the Vondelpark for one guilder.

-2. The park is named after the statue of Dutch playwright and writer Joost van den Vondel located in the beginning of the park (across from the bar/restaurant Vertigo/ the Film museum).
+4. The Vondelpark is named after the Dutch playwright and writer Joost van den Vondel.
+There is a large statue of him in the beginning of the park.

-3. The park is maintained in the English garden style, with small paths, bushes and romantic ponds and bridges.
+5. The Vondelpark is maintained in the English garden style, with small paths, bushes and romantic ponds and bridges.

-5. The Blue Tearoom (“Het Blauwe Theehuis) is a special round modernist building, completed in 1937, located in the middle of the park.
+8. The Blue Tearoom (‘t Blauwe Theehuis) is a circular modernist building, completed in 1937, located in the middle of the park.

-6. During the Second World War, people cut down the trees in the Vondelpark because of a shortage of fuel.
+9. In the Second World War, people cut down the trees in the Vondelpark because of a shortage of fuel.
 The German occupants ‘saved’ the park by closing it.
-Inside the Vondelpark farm, over 10 people are in hiding from the Germans.
+Inside the farm in the Vondelpark, ten people were in hiding from the Germans.

-10. To restore the park, serious renovation has been taking place from 1999 tot 2010.
-The huge project consisted of improving drainage, raising all of the paths and lanes, planting new and moving old trees and diminishing the risk of the peat to sink.
-Also, all the bars and restaurants, gates, bridges, statues and playgrounds have had some form of renovation.
+12. To restore the park, a big renovation took place from 1999 tot 2010.
+The project consisted of improving drainage, raising all of the paths and lanes, planting new and moving old trees and diminishing the risk of the peat to sink.
+Also, all the bars and restaurants, gates, bridges, statues and playgrounds had some form of renovation.